Michionlion/libtickit/README.md

 Using this library, applications can

-* Divide the terminal into a hierarchy of nested, possibly-overlapping rectangular windows
+* Divide the terminal into a hierarchy of nested, possibly overlapping rectangular windows
 * Render output content and react to input events independently in any window region